Canadians stranded in U.K. feel abandoned by federal government | CBC News

 There are concerns that the new variant is significantly more contagious than other strains, though it may not be any more deadly.

-"It's a little scary because of course the hotels and Airbnb have been closed for bookings so I have somewhere to stay until December 28th, but after that it's a big question mark," she said.
+"It's a little scary because of course the hotels and Airbnb have been closed for bookings, so I have somewhere to stay until Dec.
+28, but after that it's a big question mark," she said.

 Reports of thousands left stranded in the U.K.